Save older Londoners' travel concessions

 Published on 10 June 2020 05:13 PM

-From 15th June 2020 older Londoners will no longer be able to use their Older Persons’ Freedom Pass or their 60+ Oyster card between 04:30am and 09:00am on weekday mornings.
-This is a temporary change requested by the UK government as part of a funding deal with Transport for London.
+Since June, older Londoners have not been able to use their Older Persons’ Freedom Pass or their 60+ Oyster card between 04:30am and 09:00am on weekday mornings.
+This was announced a 'temporary' change requested by the UK government as part of a funding deal with Transport for London.
+A new funding deal is being negotiated and there is a real danger of further cuts and restrictions!

 Age UK London are campaigning against the suspension of travel concessions because it penalises older Londoners with no choice about when and how they travel.
 Some of the poorest older Londoners will be among those hardest hit.

-The decision to suspend early morning travel concessions will do little to reduce crowding because older Londoners will still need to make those same journeys.
+The decision to suspend early morning travel concessions has done little to reduce crowding and older Londoners accounted for just 5% of the recent small increase in passenger numbers.

 A case study with a key worker